wsmoak/wsmoak.github.io/_posts/2015-07-05-phoenix-on-heroku.md

 ### Further Configuration

-However at some point you *are* going to need a database, so here is a bit of info on setting environment variables and exporting them in Heroku:
+At some point you *are* going to need a database, so here is a bit of info on setting environment variables and exporting them in Heroku:

 <pre>
 $ heroku config:set SECRET_KEY_BASE=[long.string.of.chars]
-$ heroku config:set DATABASE_USERNAME=[your.database.username]
-$ heroku config:set DATABASE_PASSWORD=[your.database.password]
+$ heroku config:set SOME_VAR=[the.value]
 </pre>

 See <https://devcenter.heroku.com/articles/config-vars> for more information on configuration variables in Heroku.

-Edit (create if necessary) either `elixir_buildpack.config` or `phoenix_static_buildpack.config` in the root of your app and specify the environment variables to be exported.
+Edit (create if necessary) `elixir_buildpack.config` in the root of your app and specify the environment variables to be exported.

 Note that a line with a matching key will *override* the one from the buildpack, so make sure to include any existing values, such as DATABASE_URL.
 You can see the default config files for the two buildpacks at